-The US House of Representatives overwhelmingly passed the "Innovation Act" bill on Thursday aimed at discouraging frivolous lawsuits by patent holders.
-The move wasbacked by companies like Apple, IBM, Cisco and Google.
+In December Congress overwhelmingly passed the "Innovation Act" bill aimed at discouraging frivolous lawsuits by patent holders.
+The move was backed by companies like Apple, IBM, Cisco and Google.
 House Judiciary Committee Chairman Bob Goodlatte sponsored the bill which won strong bipartisan support in passing by a 325-91 vote.
-Goodlatte said his bill "takes meaningful steps to address the abusive practices that have damaged our patent system and resulted in significant economic harm to our nation."
+We're now learning that the Senate Bill Targeting Patent Trolls is on the Fast Track.

 MAZ Encryption Technologies, a document security firm, has filed a patent infringement lawsuit against Apple.
 The patent infringement lawsuit concerns Apple's iOS security system and architecture.
 This is their second patent infringement lawsuit against Apple in the past year.
 This time around, the lawsuit extends to security technology behind Apple's new iPhone biometric security feature Touch ID.